-Viktor Iliev, President of YMCA Bitola, Director of YMLP and GLOW camps
+Viktor Iliev, President of YMCA, Director of GLOW-YMLP Youth Program

-YMCA Bitola is grateful to receive support from many other long and short term volunteers.
+We are grateful to receive support also from many other long and short term volunteers.

 2002 Founding YMCA Bitola on 31.05.2002.
 We commenced with work on humble initiatives as was the case with taking mountain trips, ping pong recreational competitions and similar.
-The Balkan Camp in Nymfaio, Greece was founded, which enabled our participants to learn about outdoor learning.
-The camp was held for 10 years.
+The Balkan Camp in Nymphaio, Greece was founded, which enabled our participants to learn about camps and outdoor learning.
+This camp was held for 10 years.

 2003 The first issue of the YMCA Bitola newsletter later known as NotifY came out.
-In National Park Pelister we organized a camp for youth from Denmark and Macedonia.
-A group of young volunteers in Macedonia took part in the great YMCA Europe festival in Prague.
+In the National Park Pelister we organized a camp for youth from Denmark and Macedonia.
+A group of young volunteers in Macedonia took part in the first great YMCA Europe festival held in Prague, Czech Republic.

 2004 YMCA Bitola opened their first office which was used as a place for developing activities for the youth.
 Y-Movie began with work and through videos documented YMCA Bitola’s history.
 In Macedonia we successfully organized the first larger international event Balkan Leadership Training 3 where 80 participants took part from Macedonia and abroad.